tamarasaurus/guitar-raycast/README.md

-# guitar-raycast
+# Guitar

-Guitar plugin for Raycast
+A reference for guitar tabs, chords, scales, progressions and more